jgowler/Python-Terraform-Kubernetes-Project/Terraform-Files/README.md

 From here, just copy and paste the information required.

-<u>NOTE: The values in the above are defined in the variables.tf file, but are overwritten by the terraform.tfvars file at the planning and deployment phase.</u>
+**NOTE: The values in the above are defined in the variables.tf file, but are overwritten by the terraform.tfvars file at the planning and deployment phase.**

 ## 2. Plan and Deploy